xyzpw/ansiplus/README.md

 ```

 > [!WARNING]
-> Using rainbow or random color option uses a lot of ANSI codes, length of string increases exponentially.
+> Using rainbow or random color option uses a lot of ANSI codes.

 ### User Input
 Along with colors, users can be prompted for input which can be colored: